lucylangenb/automated-qpcr-results/vhf/README.md

 ## Overview

-ReFocus Assistant is a companion software tool designed to assist users of Aldatu Biosciences’ viral hemorrhagic fever diagnostics.
+EpiFocus Assistant is a companion software tool designed to assist users of Aldatu Biosciences’ viral hemorrhagic fever diagnostics.
 The application supports automated analysis of exported qPCR results.

 > **Note:** This software is intended for **Research Use Only** and is **not** for clinical or diagnostic decision-making.